 - 1. They are at greater risk of developing adverse effects to drugs after exposure via breast milk. - 2.
-Gastric emptying time is prolonged and may alter drug absorption.
-A absorption how the showach - 3.
-Protein binding is decreased.
-Thee fraction. - 4.
+Gastric emptying time is prolonged and may alter drug absorption. - 3.
+Protein binding is decreased. - 4.
 Total body water is higher. - 5.
 Renal function is limited. - 6.
 Conjugation capacity is deficient (oxazepam).